What Is Schema.org? A Beginner's Guide to Schema Markup for SEO

 Summary

-Your goal in improving your website SEO is to make sure Google knows everything that your website and your business are about.
-Describing your services is key to getting them to rank highly on search engines.
+The goal in improving your SEO is to make sure Google understands everything about your website and your business.
+Describing your services clearly is key to ranking highly in search results.

-Schema.org and structured data are a key way to tell Google about the nature of your website and will only continue to grow in importance for any SEO strategy.
-So get started with your schema.org strategy today by identifying the structured data that your site could benefit from.
+Schema.org and structured data are a powerful way to communicate the nature of your website to Google and will only continue to grow in importance as part of an effective SEO strategy.
+So, get started with your schema.org strategy today by identifying which structured data types would most benefit your site and its users.

 Northwoods is here to help if you get stuck or have questions about schema.org.
 Don't hesitate to reach out!